Change accessibility Google translate Change contrast Font size

 The Groups Fire Safety arrangements will be subjected to audits at planned intervals to assess the effectiveness of its implementation by:

-• The Environmental, Health and Safety Teams, Fire Safety Assessor, Environment Health and Safety will undertake 2nd line assurance testing to review the quality of fire risk assessments and completed tasks.
+• The Environmental, Health and Safety teams, Fire Safety Assessor, Environment Health and Safety will undertake 2nd line assurance testing to review the quality of fir risk assessments and completed tasks.

-• The Group will also have in place an audit plan which will be conducted by the Groups appointed Internal Auditor
+• The Group will also have in place an audit plan which will be conducted by the Groups appointed Internal Auditor.
+This will provide 3rd line assurance.

 The Fire and Rescue Service may also carry out inspections to assess the Groups standard and quality of our fire safety approach.